bateman-research/domain-phylo/README.md

 hmmsearch -o BRF1_proteomes.log -A BRF1_proteomes.sto --domtblout BRF1_proteomes.tsv BRF1.hmm proteomes.fasta; grep -v "#" BRF1_proteomes.tsv | awk '{print $1"\t"$3"\t"$4"\t"$6"\t"$13"\t"$14"\t"$16"\t"$17"\t"$20"\t"$21}' > BRF1_proteomes_table.tsv
 ```

-7. Change the hardcoded input file names for each of the domains in the following script and run it.
+7. Use the domain analysis script to create a final table of the list of species where the protein domain is present.
-The output is a `species.tsv` table that contains the list of species where the domain is present.
+Use the `-h` option to see all the options.
 ```
-Rscript domain-hits.R
+Rscript domain-hits.R -p proteomes.tsv -s tol_species.tsv -t BRF1_proteomes_table.tsv -o BRF1_species.tsv -b 20 -n 1
 ```

 8. Create a new tree on the iTOL website by uploading the `tol_species_tree.phy` file and annotate species with domain hits using the Datasets tab.